How Trump's Tariffs Will Affect Your Closet, Explained

 A study by the National Retail Federation found that proposed tariffs could decrease Americans' spending power by up to $78 billion each year.
 The study suggested that costs retailers need to absorb will be too high for them to pay alone, so prices we all see at the store will rise.

-Brands whose products are made in China are the most likely to raise their prices, since they'll be hit with the highest proposed tariff (60 percent).
+Brands whose products are made in China are the most likely to raise their prices, since they'll be hit with the highest proposed tariff (up to 60 percent, if President-elect Trump raises them further).
 "Since tariffs are essentially a tax collected once merchandise crosses another country's borders,' retailers that import any merchandise from China will be impacted more severely," says Shawn Grain Carter, associate professor of business management at FIT.

 "Made in China" covers almost every corner of your closet, from cotton dresses and T-shirts to running shoes and even designer bags.
 "Since China was accepted into the WTO [World Trade Organization] in 2001, they became the dominant player in fashion manufacturing across most fashion categories in the majority of price points," Professor Grain Carter explains.
 "According to 'Good On You,' 65 percent of fashion in the world is produced in China."